bramvanginneken/bramvanginneken.github.io/_posts/2020-05-23-so-you-want-to-be-professor.md

 tags: [academia]
 ---

-Yesterday I read a blog with some statistics I’ve seen quoted many times: only 30% of PhDs proceed in academia, no more than 12% manage to obtain a permanent position, and a mere 0.5% become a full professor.
+Yesterday, I read a blog with some statistics I’ve seen quoted many times: only 30% of PhDs proceed in academia, no more than 12% manage to obtain a permanent position, and a mere 0.5% become a full professor.

 Is doing a PhD really such a brutal process of selection where almost nobody survives the onslaught?
 After 25 years in academia, I thought this would be a good moment to compute my own statistics.
 And they are quite different.